tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 With total exhilaration, swaying her gorgeous black hair.
 The power of her god, Baron Samedi, now flows within her.
 The beating of the drums and the people dancing before the great campfire I have seen crazy things in my lifetime.
 But seeing so much gore was too much, and I served in Iraq back in 04.

  But!
 This was something else—a horror that only hell itself can provide.
-With a crack of lightning and feeling the cold air blowing upon him.
+With a crack of lightning and feeling the cold air blowing upon me.
 I shivered, knowing the prospect of cold rain.
 But the congregation was undaunted and continued.
 Fucking great.
-I totally forgot it was monsoon season.
+I totally forgot it was also monsoon season.
 I pray to God that it won't flood here

-I felt the first droplets of rain, and gradually it rained straight away. soaking everyone in the area.
-The trees stretched and swayed in the winds as the sound of thunder and the crack of lightning streaked throughout the heavens.
+I felt how cold the rain is. soaking everyone in the area.
+The trees stretched and swayed by the winds, as the sound of thunder and the crack of lightning streaked throughout the heavens.
 The storm raged on as the rain pounded on the entire congregation, but the drummers weren't fazed and continued on beating their drums.